rapid7/metasploit-framework/documentation/modules/auxiliary/admin/ldap/ad_cs_cert_template.md

 #### The JSON format
 The JSON file format is a hash with attribute name keys and ASCII-hex encoded values.
 These files are compatible with [`Certipy`'s][certipy] `template` command.
-This module uses the JSON file format when storing copies fo certificate to disk.
+This module uses the JSON file format when storing copies of certificate to disk.

 #### The YAML format
-The YAML file format is similiar to the JSON file format, but takes advantage of YAML's ability to include comments.
+The YAML file format is similar to the JSON file format, but takes advantage of YAML's ability to include comments.
 The file consists of a hash with attribute name keys and value strings.
 The `nTSecurityDescriptor` file can be either a binary string representing a literal value, or a security descriptor defined in Microsoft's [Security Descriptor Definition Language (SDDL)][sddl].
 Premade configuration templates provided by Metasploit use this format.